-

 Driving Without a Valid (or on a Suspended) License in Arkansas

-What does it mean to drive without a license in Arkansas?
-Driving without a license can refer to three scenarios: You don't have your license in your possession, you never had a valid license, and you get caught driving after your license was suspended or revoked.
+In Arkansas, driving without a license can refer to three scenarios: you don't have your license in your possession, you never had a valid license, or you get caught driving after your license was suspended or revoked.

 -